 Wake Tech is a proud member of the National Junior College Athletic Association (NJCAA), Region X.

-The Military and Veterans Resource Center, located at the Northern Wake Campus, Building C, room 206, was created to provide Wake Tech student veterans and their dependents with a “safe zone,” a unique social and academic environment in which they can engage and interact.
-The center offers a variety of resources and services to assist and support veterans, to ensure their success in academic and other endeavors.
-These resources and services include a computer lab, an activity center, counseling services, and connections to programs such as Veterans Upward Bound, NCServes, Hire Heroes USA, Students Veterans of America, and USO of North Carolina.
-Wake Tech is proud to support veterans and thankful for their service and sacrifice.
+The Military and Veterans Resource Center, located at the Scott Northern Wake Campus, Building C, room 206, and the Veterans Zone, located at the Southern Wake Campus, Building N, room 137, were created to provide Wake Tech student veterans and their family members with a “safe zone,” a unique academic and social environment in which they can engage and interact.
+The Centers offer a variety of resources and services to assist and support veterans, to ensure their success in academic and other endeavors.
+These resources and services include a computer lab, an activity center, counseling services, and connections to programs such as Veterans Upward Bound, NCServes, GoalFriends, Hire Heroes USA, Student Veterans of America, and USO of North Carolina.
+Wake Tech is proud to support veterans and are thankful for their service to our country.